 Nerve Supply Of Lower Limb Question And Answers

 Question 1.
-Give an outline of nerve supply of the lower limb.
+Give an outline of the nerve supply of the lower limb.

 Answer:

-• The nerves of lower limb are originating from:
+• The nerves of lower limb originate from:

 • Lumbar plexus (L1-L4)